-We made a fun video tutorial to show you how to make your own Morse Code Bracelet.
+We made a fun video tutorial to show you how to make your own Secret Morse Code Bracelet.
 In the video, we’ll show you how to add the beads using tube beads as dashes and round beads as dots so they spell Bon Voyage in Morse Code.
 Then we’ll show you how to tie a very cool knot to add the clasp.
-We have a complete step-by-step how-to with all the instructions and step photos, too.
+We have a complete step-by-step how-to with all the instructions and step photos below, too.

-Video How-to: Morse Code Bracelet
+Video How-to: SECRET Morse Code Bracelet

-This Morse Code Bracelet is one of the new kits for sale right here on our blog in our shop.
+This Secret Morse Code Bracelet is one of the new kits for sale right here on our blog in our shop.
 We made it in Teal and Camel.

 So if you like the materials we used, click here to see the kits.
-Order your Morse Code bracelet kit, then follow along with us in the video while you make your own.
+Order your Secret Morse Code bracelet kit, then follow along with us in the video while you make your own.
 We’ll be right there with you!
 And if you have any questions at all, leave us a comment below and we’ll reply.
 We’re here to help you every step of the way!

-How To Make The Morse Code Bracelet
+How To Make A SECRET Morse Code Bracelet

 39″ Teal leather jewelry cord, 2mm diameter